gustavosantos/mango/examples/titanic/README.md

     result.build_file()
 ```

 And we're done!
 After running the code we will obtain an output file that can be submitted to Kaggle as our model's prediction.
-The cross validation results will be printed and you will have an idea of how well the model will perform with the test data (and hopefully with any unseen data!).
+The cross-validation results will be printed and you will have an idea of how well the model will perform with the test data (and hopefully with any unseen data!).

 We can do more than we did in this example: we could try using different models, configuring the pipeline\_model parameters to obtain better results or preprocessing the input columns.
 Maybe we should try ensembling some models?
 All of this can be done through the JSON configuration file.